Yang Yang (actor): 2015–2016: Rising popularity, breakthrough and continued success

 Yang starred in the action romance drama Fireworks of My Heart adapted from the web novel Waiting for You in a City by Jiu Yue Xi.
 He played the lead role as Song Yan, Chief of the Shilitai Fire Station.
-The series was broadcast on July 5, 2023 on Mango TV and Hunan TV, the series surpassed 3.14 billion views.
+The series was broadcast on July 5, 2023 on Mango TV and Hunan TV, the series surpassed 3.16 billion views.
 On September 15, 2024, he starred in the series Zhan Zhao Adventures.
 On July 27, 2025, the ancient costume drama The Immortal Ascension was broadcast on Youku.
-The series exceeded 10254 index, entered top 5 best selling series on this platform and currently achieved 1.7 billion views.
+The series exceeded 10254 index and achieved 2 billion views.

 Other activities

 On February 19, 2017, Yang had his wax figure displayed at Madam Tussauds Shanghai.
 His second wax figure was displayed at Madame Tussauds Beijing on July 19, 2017.